The “Terra da Luz” is a fun-filled destination blessed with unparalleled natural beauty

 Jericoacoara, one of the most beautiful beaches in the world

 The art of the region has clear Portuguese, African and indigenous ties.
 Ceará is especially famous for lace embroidery.
 The area is also rich in semiprecious stones used to make jewellery, with the centres of Juazeiro do Norte, Quixadá and Quixeramobim being the real treasure troves.
-Local crafts in general extend to wood, clay, paintings, bottles filled with coloured sands—depicting landscapes and everyday life in Ceará—baskets, and hats made from local straw, bamboo and liana.
+Local crafts generally extend to wood, clay, paintings, bottles filled with coloured sands—depicting landscapes and everyday life in Ceará—baskets, and hats made from local straw, bamboo and liana.
 Leather goods too—such as hats, clothes, and furniture—are also homegrown exports, in addition to one of the most popular forms of cultural expression, the cordéis (short poems printed on leaflets) and the repentistas (Brazilian poets who sing their improvised verse to the sound of a viola or fiddle).